BDX-town/Noircir/README.md

 docker run -p <external-port>:8080 -e "SERVER=<your server address>" noircir
 ```

 ## Roadmap

 - use Oauth instead of basic Auth
-- Offline operation
 - prevent ressources folder to be erased
 - Ensure meta.json format after edition
 - Prevent files that are not media / markdown to be uploaded via webdav
-- use alpine instead of debian for container

 ## Mockups